Configuring Text User Inputs

 - Custom Error Message: Defines an error message displayed when a regex validation exception occurs.
 For example: "Please enter a 10-digit phone number with hyphens (e.g., 281-446-5000)."

-Specify output formatting options for the value injected into the OpCon Event:
+Use the following options to control how the value is formatted before being injected into the OpCon Event:

 Configuration Options